-Spring awakens the gardens here on the farm and we are excited to share some of our favorite garden fresh recipes.
-April’s farm-to-table recipe is handmade ravioli stuffed with a roasted corn filling, fresh herbs, with a light sweet wine cream sauce.
+Spring awakens the gardens here on the farm and we are excited to share some of our favorite garden-fresh recipes.
+April’s farm-to-table recipe is handmade ravioli stuffed with a roasted corn filling, fresh herbs, with a lightly sweet wine cream sauce.

 Roasted Corn & Mascarpone Ravioli